 If you take this approach, it is wise to select a limited-ingredient formula, as these typically lack common allergens like chicken, wheat, and soy.

-Be sure to read our hypoallergenic food guide if you decide to go this route.
+Be sure to read our hypoallergenic dog food guide if you decide to go this route.
 We’ve put together five of the best options that are unlikely to trigger your dog’s food allergies.

 As long as your dog’s shampoo is a high-quality product designed specifically for canines, it is unlikely to cause your dog’s itchy paws.

 Additionally, many shampoos are designed to specifically address itchy skin.
-Such shampoos usually have oatmeal or other natural, skin-nourishing ingredients to help achieve the best results possible.
+Such dog shampoos for itchy skin usually have oatmeal or other natural, skin-nourishing ingredients to help achieve the best results possible.

 Just be sure that you don’t bathe your dog too frequently (no more than once per week), as this can actually cause dry skin and irritation.

 Pro Pet Works Natural Oatmeal Shampoo is a fantastic example.
 It is made from all-natural ingredients and specifically formulated to help ease your dog’s itchy skin.

-Whether or not your dog’s excessive paw chewing are the result of a flea infestation, all dogs should be regularly treated with a preventative flea medication.
+Whether or not your dog’s excessive paw chewing is the result of a flea infestation, all dogs should be regularly treated with a preventative flea medication.

 After all, fleas are not only irritating, they can also be a source of tapeworms and other types of dog worms, so you owe it to your dog to prevent these biting bugs from infesting his coat.